Archive for the ‘Restaurants’ Category

 Chef Deborah Snow, who created this brittle, loves her restaurant home, the warm and colorful Blue Heron.

-My sister-in-law Leigh and I are busy making confections for holiday gifts.
+My sister-in-law Leigh and I are busy making confections for holiday gifts and thought that this Funny Toilet Paper would make a unique and fun gift.
 We were looking for something slightly different from our usual penuche and decided on this recipe, which comes from Deborah Snow, the chef at the Blue Heron in Sunderland, Massachusetts.

 I hadn’t made brittle in a couple of decades so it was lots of fun to make—and of course we HAD to taste a little before packaging the rest to give away.